 Iced gems were introduced in 1910.

-As late as 1910, Huntley & Palmer largely eschewed advertising.
+As late as 1910, Huntley & Palmers largely eschewed advertising.

 The company supplied the British army with hard tack biscuits during the First World War.